klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 The `TransactionDecoder` class decodes the RLP-encoded transaction string.
 The `TransactionHasher` class calculates the hash of the transaction.

 The `Wallet` layer contains keyring classes (`SingleKeyring`, `MultipleKeyring`, and `RoleBasedKeyring`) and `KeyringContainer` class that contains multiple keyrings.
-The `KeyringContainer` acts as an "in-memory wallet" that stores the keyring instances.
+The `KeyringContainer` class acts as an "in-memory wallet" that stores the keyring instances.

-The `Account` layer contains an Account class that stores information needed when updating the [AccountKey] of the account in the Klaytn.
+The `Account` layer contains an `Account` class that stores information needed when updating the [AccountKey] of the account in the Klaytn.

-Also, the `RPC` layer includes the `Klay` class, which is responsible for rpc calls in the klay namespace, and the `Net` class, which is responsible for rpc calls in the net namespace.
+Also, the `RPC` layer includes the `Klay` class, which is responsible for rpc calls of the klay namespace, and the `Net` class, which is responsible for rpc calls of the net namespace.

-Finally, in the `Utils` layer there is a Utils class that provides utility functions.
+Finally, the `Utils` layer contains the `Utils` class that provides utility functions.

 From the next chapter, details of each layer group are described.